 Other attractions that can be found in the town include the river where slaves were bathed before they were led into the town and another one where dead bodies were deposited.

-At Akamade, a village across the Volta lake, there exist a footprint believed to be that of the wife of Ndewura Jakpa, the great warrior and founder of the Gonjaland.
-Also at Lantinkpa, a village in the northeastern part of the district, a similar mark attributed to the same person can be found.
+At Akamade, a village across the Volta Lake, there exist a footprint believed to be that of the wife of Ndewura Jakpa, the great warrior and founder of the Gonjaland.
+Also at Lantinkpa, a village in the northeastern part of the Municipality, a similar mark attributed to the same person can be found.

 Date Created : 11/18/2017 2:49:07 AM